Azerbaijan Airlines Flight 217

 Azerbaijan Airlines Flight 217 was a scheduled passenger flight between Baku and Aktau, Kazakhstan that crashed into the Caspian Sea at ca. 22:40 on 23 December 2005.
 The flight was operated by an Antonov An-140.

-Crash
+Accident

-Around five minutes after a night-time departure from Baku Airport the crew reported a systems failure.
+Around five minutes after a night-time departure from Baku Airport, the crew reported a systems failure.
 Heading over the Caspian Sea at night without flight instruments made it difficult for the crew to judge their flight parameters.
-Whilst attempting to return to Baku, the aircraft crashed shortly afterwards on the shore of the Caspian Sea, killing all passengers and crew.
-Passengers included Azerbaijanis, Kazakhs, Iranians, Uzbeks and some from Western Europe nations.
+Whilst attempting to return to Baku, the aircraft crashed shortly afterwards on the shore of the Caspian Sea, killing all 23 passengers and crew on board.

 Aftermath

+Azerbaijan Airlines suspended flights operated by its remaining Antonov An-140s and cancelled plans to order two more aircraft of the same make.

+Investigation

-Investigations from the Kharkov State Aircraft Manufacturing Company have discovered that three independent gyroscopes were not providing stabilised heading and altitude performance information to the crew early in the flight.
+It seemed the aircraft had taken off "with caged gyro horizons".
+Investigations from the Kharkiv State Aircraft Manufacturing Company found that during the climb, the aircraft's three independent gyroscopes had failed and were not providing stabilised pitch, roll, heading, and altitude performance information to the crew.

-Following the accident, Azerbaijan Airlines grounded the remaining Antonov An-140's and cancelled any future plans of acquiring more of the Ukrainian-built aircraft.